 Making improvements to your building, attitude and knowledge can potentially increase turnover by approximately 25% compared to businesses that are non-accessible.
 Changes can be as simple as clearing aisles and training staff, or getting a portable

-This series of short videos below have been developed for businesses to learn how they can adapt and attract more customers with a disability, focusing on Access, Attitude, Communication and Rights.
+These videos focus been developed for businesses to learn how they can adapt and attract more customers with a disability, focusing on Access, Attitude, Communication and Rights.

 DisabilityWA: You Can Make a Difference is a four (4) part series which has been developed to assist Local Government and State Government Agencies to improve customer